-This article can be downloaded in PDF format here.• A Cold War Conundrum: The 1983 Soviet War Scare by Benjamin B. Fischer
+First published in CIA Studies in Intelligence Vol. 52, No. 1.• A Cold War Conundrum: The 1983 Soviet War Scare by Benjamin B. Fischer

-Extensive collection of articles and documents about Abler Archer 83 and the 1983 War Scare.• Able Archer 83: What Were the Soviets Thinking? by Gordon Barass
+Extensive online collection of articles and documents about Abler Archer 83 and the 1983 War Scare.• Able Archer 83: What Were the Soviets Thinking? by Gordon Barrass

 First published in Survival: Global Politics and Strategy, December 2016-January 2017.
 A different perspective on the 1983 War Scare: it was perhaps less scary than has been claimed.
-This article can be downloaded in PDF format here.
+Further discussion here.• Een geheime organisatie in beeld by Herman Schoenmaker

 • The Parallel History Project on Cooperative Security (PHP)

 • Wilson Center, Cold War International History Project

 Website by Manfred Tegge on the relics of World War II and the Cold War in Lower Saxony and Bremen (GE).
 Includes information on orders of battle, military organisation (Bundeswehr), and NATO exercises.• Cold War in Germany

 Webpages on the US Army Forces in West Germany by Ron Mihalko.
 Contains extensive information on the Canadian Army Trophy (CAT) tank gunnery competition, including all results from 1963 to 1991.

 • Die Streitkräfte der U.S.A. in Europa 1989 by O.W.
 Dragoner